dwarvesf/playbook/engineering/workflow.md

 - Backlog: a list of things to get done.
 Depending on the scale of the project, the Product owner has different ways to keep the backlog healthy.
 - Sprint: a small loop of 1, 2, or 4 weeks.
 It consists of planning at the beginning of the sprint, daily sync up, product review, and team retro at the end of the sprint.

+To maintain the sustainable pace, the agile team should know each other and try to measure the capability using the agile point.

 ## FAQ

+- Keywords to take away?

+    - **Working software** over comprehensive documentation
+    - **Individuals and team collaboration** over processes and tools
+    - **Customer collaboration** over contract negotiation

 - Does apply Agile means we can skip the documentation part?

 Agile is more about the state of mind.
-It is a philosophy that introduces the team the mechanism of communication and synchronization.
+It is a philosophy that introduces the team the mechanism of **communication and synchronization**.
 As long as we can maintain those pillar, we can do what we want.

 - Is Agile methodology one process fit them all?

 Agile methodology only suggests putting the team to the center of collaboration.
 It only works if the team can keep the sustainable pace and always be aligned.
 If the project requires a different kind of collaboration that can't satisfy the Agile requirement, the team should adopt another process or break into the smaller group.

+- What to remember about Scrum?

+The small feedback loops.